nvmcr/DataScience_HandBook/Deep_Learning/README.md

 # Loss Function
 As discussed vastly in [Machine Learning chapter](https://github.com/nvmcr/DataScience_HandBook/tree/main/Machine_Learning), a loss function is something that tells us how well our model is working.
 In deep learning, we will most look into classification cases.
 Multiclass SVM (also called hinge loss) and Softmax Loss.
 ## Multiclass SVM
 It is the same loss function used in SVMs for multi-class classification.
-Say we have a classifier and scores vector is, $s=f(x_i, W), then the loss is given as:
+Say we have a classifier and scores vector is, $s=f(x_i, W)$, then the loss is given as:

 $$ L_i = \Sigma_{j\neq y_i} max(0, s_j-s_{y_i}+1) $$